How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 Under Formatting Options, find the Order by dropdown and sort by Next SLA breach | Ascending.

-So, what if a high-priority ticket falls through the cracks and just sits in the queue unassigned?
-That's where automations come in.
-Unlike triggers, which are instant, automations are time-based rules.
-You can create one that looks for unassigned VIP tickets that have been sitting for more than, say, two hours, and have it automatically ping a manager and bump the priority up to "Urgent."
+To ensure every high-priority ticket is handled promptly, you can use automations.
+Unlike triggers, which are instant, automations are time-based rules that help you maintain high standards.
+You can create one that looks for VIP tickets that have been sitting for a specific amount of time and have it automatically notify a lead or update the priority to "Urgent."

 How to create an escalation automation: